Emaasit/long-range-extrapolation/README.md

 Abstract
 --------

-DO TO.
+Scientific fields such as insider-threat detection and highway-safety planning often lack sufficient amounts of time-series training data for the purpose of scientific discovery.
+Moreover, the available limited data are very noisy.
+This presents a major challenge when estimating statistical models to extract hidden patterns and perform accurate predictions.
+That is, it is difficult to explicitly incorporate expressive structure into the statistical models during formulation.
+Most of the current literature involve visualizing the time-series for noticeable structure -- such as periodicity -- and hard coding them into pre-specified parametric functional forms.
+Two limitations arise.
+First, such trends may not be noticeable in small data.
+Second, it is difficult to know $\textit{a priori}$ the most appropriate functional form to use.
+To address these limitations, a nonparametric Bayesian approach was proposed to capture hidden structure from limited data and perform accurate long-range forecasting.
+The proposed model, a Gaussian process with a spectral mixture kernel, precludes the need to pre-specify a functional form and hard code trends.
+Bayesian modeling was adopted to account for uncertainty.

 Citation
 --------

 If you do end up using our code, please cite our paper as follows.

-    Emaasit, D., Veeramisti, N., Paz, A., and Johnson, M., 2018.
-“Long-range Forecasting and Pattern Discovery given Limited Data.”
-ArXiv Preprint
+    Emaasit, D., Veeramisti, N., Johnson, M., and Paz, A. (2018).
+Long-range Forecasting and Pattern Discovery given Limited Data. arXiv preprint arXiv:xxxx.xxxx

 Or using BibTex as follows:

     @article{emaasit2018long,
-      title={Long-range Forecasting and Pattern Discovery given Limited Data}, author={Emaasit, Daniel and Veeramisti, Naveen and Paz, Alexander, and Johnson, Matthew}, journal={arXiv},
+      title={Long-range Forecasting and Pattern Discovery given Limited Data}, author={Emaasit, Daniel and Veeramisti, Naveen and Johnson, Matthew and Paz, Alexander, }, journal={arXiv preprint arXiv:xxxx.xxxx},
       year={2018}
     }